Long Island Drunk Driving Accident Lawyer

 If you have been injured in an accident involving a drunk driver, whether you were a driver or a passenger in another vehicle, a passenger in the car with the drunk driver, or a pedestrian, you want an experienced Long Island drunk driving accident lawyer to help protect your interests.
 Your ability to recover full and fair compensation for your injuries can depend in part or in whole on your lawyer’s ability to demonstrate your right to recover.
 The accident attorneys at Rosenberg & Gluck, LLP can help you protect your rights.

-At our firm, in Holtsville, New York, we bring almost three decades of personal injury experience to people across Long Island.
+At our offices in Suffolk and Nassau county, we bring almost three decades of personal injury experience to people across Long Island.
 Since 1983, we have worked with thousands of people, helping them recover full and fair compensation for injuries caused by the careless or negligent acts of others.
-We know what to expect in a personal injury lawsuit and can anticipate defense arguments so that we prepare and present evidence to support your claim.
+Our Long Island drunk driving accident lawyers know what to expect in a personal injury lawsuit and can anticipate defense arguments so that we prepare and present evidence to support your claim.

 We offer a free initial consultation to all clients.
 To schedule an appointment, send us an e-mail or call us at (631) 451-7900.

 Protecting People Injured by Drunk Drivers in Long Island